reflexsoar/reflex-docs/docs/detections/repositories.md

 2. What counts as access revocation?
     * If the author of the detection repository removes your organization from the repository's access scope
     * If the author of the detection repository deletes the repository

+3. If I subscribe to a Detection Repository, can I pick and choose which detections to use?
+    * No; a Detection provide by a subscribed repository cannot be modified or deleted unless you unsubscribe from the Repository first.
+Then, a copy of the Detection will be made available for modification or deletion.

+!!! note "Synchronization Settings"
+    Although you can choose to turn off specific settings from synchronizing with the repository, you can NOT turn the query off from synchronization.
+Utilizing Exclusions is the best way to make Detection repositories work best for your Organization.